Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 - [ ] Data Loss Prevention (DLP)
 - [ ] Intrusion Detection and Prevention System (IDPS)
 - [ ] cloud access security broker (CASB)

+#### Q26.
+What act grants an authenticated party permission to perform an action or access a resource?

+- [ ] Zero Trust Security
+- [ ] Role-Based Access Control (RBAC)
+- [ ] authorization
+- [ ] Single Sign-On

+#### Q27.
+According to GDPR, a data _____ is the person about whom data is being collected.

+- [ ] processor
+- [ ] object
+- [ ] subject
+- [ ] controller

+#### Q28.
+Which type of application can intercept sensitive information such as passwords on a network segment?

+- [ ] protocol analyzer
+- [ ] firewal
+- [ ] log server
+- [ ] network scanner

+#### Q29.
+What provides a common language for describing security incidents in a structured and repeatable manner?

+- [ ] common weakness enumeration
+- [ ] common event format
+- [ ] common vulnerability scoring system
+- [ ] common vulnerabilities and exposures

+#### Q30.
+Two competing online retailers process credit card transactions for customers in countries on every continent.
+One organization is based in the United States.
+The other is based in the Netherlands.
+With which regulation must both countries comply while ensuring the security of these transactions?

+- [ ] Payment Card Industry Data Security Standard (PCI-DSS)
+- [ ] International Organization for Standardization and International Electrotechnical Commission (ISO/IEC 27018)
+- [ ] General Data Protection Regulation (GDPR)
+- [ ] Federal Information Security Management Act (FISMA)

+#### Q31.
+An attacker has discovered that they can deduce a sensitive piece of confidential information by analyzing multiple pieces of less sensitive public data.
+What type of security issue exists?

+- [ ] cross-origin resource sharing
+- [ ] inference
+- [ ] SQL injection
+- [ ] aggregation

+#### Q32.
+Which is not a principle of zero trust security?

+- [ ] use least privilege access
+- [ ] verify explicitly
+- [ ] trust but verify
+- [ ] assume breach